CoconutOnPalm/Monopoly-Game-Simulator/README.md

 # Monopoly Game Simulator
->I have once lost a game in monopoly with my friends, so I created this funny thing to never loose it again
+> Lost a game of Monopoly to my buddies once, so I created this thing to ensure I never lose again.
+>
-> ~ CoconutOnPalm
+> ~CoconutOnPalm

-I have lost more games since then (and will certainly loose even more), but this simulator showed me that skill is only a part of victory - luck is what really matters
+I have lost more games since then (and will certainly lose even more), but this simulator showed me that skill is only a part of victory - luck truly matters

 **Monopoly Game Simulator** allows you to simulate one or multiple games of *modified* Monopoly game.
 The modification itself was created by me and my friends to counter the boredom and stability of the normal game